A B C D E F G H I J M N O P R S T V W

 Work Program

-Also known as "audit program."
-A document which lists the audit procedures to be followed during an audit.
+Also known as an "audit program," a work program is a document that lists the audit procedures to be followed during an audit.

 Work Stream

-The progressive completion of tasks by different groups within a company which are required to finish a single project.
+The progressive completion of tasks by different groups within a company required to finish a single project.

 Working Group